 The first of the season’s major races will be run this Sunday, with the running of the High on Penguin Mountain Classic 16.5km Handicap.

-Starting at Burnie Park, the course heads up via West Park Grove, Mooreville and West Moorville, to finish at Ridgley.
-It has a reputation for being a very tough course, with over 400m of elevation gained over the distance.
-It typically has suited the stronger runners, who can maintain a solid pace over the incline.
+Starting at Burnie Park, the course heads up via West Park Grove, Mooreville and West Moorville Roads, to finish at Ridgley.
+It has a reputation for being a very tough course, with over 400m of elevation gained over the distance and members look forward to testing their fitness and resolve.
+It typically has suited the stronger runners, who can maintain a solid pace while conquering the hills.

 Entries have now closed, with the first runner away at 9:30am.
-Handicaps, as well as the Race Brief, will be posted on Friday at 6pm.
+Handicaps, as well as the race brief, will be posted on the website www.pccct.org on Friday at 6pm.